 Driving Under The Influence

 Commercial drivers are tested frequently for alcohol use.
 But drugged driving is a problem for truck drivers as well.
 Many drivers involved in accidents end up testing positive for illegal stimulants, including meth, cocaine, and amphetamines.
 Drivers may also be driving in an impaired state without even knowing it due to the effects of prescription medication or over-the-counter drugs.
-And there are a small number of truck accidents that involve drunken truck drivers.
+And there is a small number of truck crashes that involve drunken truck drivers.

 Elements outside of driver negligence that can contribute to a truck accident include:

 Certain forms of truck motion, typically rollover and jackknife, force investigators to examine how securely the truck’s cargo was packed.
 (Jackknife is a condition where the cab and trailer of a semi-truck turn in toward each other, mirroring the motion of a folding knife.)
 Cargo that is improperly secured or improperly placed can alter the truck’s center of gravity, particularly if it breaks loose and starts to move freely.
 Changes in the load can make it impossible for the driver to control the vehicle, resulting in a crash.

 Loose cargo that leaves a truck can pose a serious danger to other vehicles on the road.
 They may be hit by falling items or get into an accident while attempting to avoid the cargo.
 Trucks carrying hazardous materials may cause serious injury to individuals or the environment (e.g. contaminating a waterway).

 Equipment breakdowns are much less common than human error, but they do happen, and they can cause truck accidents.
 Trucks are complicated vehicles and many forms of failure can lead to accidents.
 Failures in the tires, brakes, lighting systems, coupling systems, and more may all pose a serious danger.
 Equipment problems often contribute indirectly to accidents.